Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 If the projection earlier in this piece regarding the possible effects upon a child’s early emotional development of 3rd-party tampering by Dementors is anywhere on target, it suggests that while wizarding sociopaths are probably virtually unknown, such a pathology may not be as uncommon among Potterverse Muggles as it is among us in our own parallel reality.
 I doubt that the Dementors’ periodic sweep of the Muggle world in search of infant wizards is without collateral damage upon the children of Muggles.

 • • • •

 And, at this point, we also have to stop short and wonder about the degree to which life imitates art.
-JK Rowling was deeply involved in children’s charities.
+Early in this century JK Rowling was deeply involved in children’s charities.
 Her part in the formation of the Children’s Voice is an issue so closely related to the picture of the young Tom Riddle to which we were treated in HBP that it would seem that a few questions are in order.

 The Children’s Voice (formerly the Children’s High-Level Group) is primarily concerned with the abuse of children in institutions in Eastern Europe.
 It is most specifically concerned with the use of what are known as “cage beds”.
 Children raised under such conditions are documented to frequently develop “attachment issues”, as well as being at enhanced risk for many other psychological pathologies and a failure to thrive.

 Rowling has stated that she read the article which set her onto this crusade in 2003.
 OotP was released in July of 2003.
 The manuscript had been turned in to the publishers at the end of 2002.